 Day nurseries

-Day nurseries are for children between the ages of six weeks and five years.
-Many offer out-of-school care for five to 11-year-olds.
+Day nurseries are for children between the ages of 6 weeks and 5 years old.
+Many offer out-of-school care for 5 to 11-year-olds.

 Opening times are generally from 8am to 6pm on weekdays.
 They're open all year round during school holidays and offer flexible options.
 You can either have half or full day sessions over a few days, a full week, term time only, or all year round.
 They offer funded places alongside paying for childcare.